ibm-cloud-docs/vpc/vpe-create.md

 1. The order Summary shows pricing estimates for your review.
 Review and click **Create endpoint gateway**.

-## Creating an endpoint gateway using the CLI
+## Creating an endpoint gateway by using the CLI
 {: #vpe-ordering-cli}
 {: cli}

+Before you begin, make sure to [set up your CLI environment](/docs/vpc?topic=vpc-infrastructure-cli-plugin-vpc-reference).

 To create an endpoint gateway by using the CLI, follow these steps: